Samrath18/InheritancePractice/README.md

 # Sword Creator

-**SinghCharacterCreator** is a Java-based GUI application that allows users to create and customize characters with various attributes.
+**Sword Creator** is a Java-based GUI application that allows users to create and customize characters with various attributes.
 This program provides an interactive interface for selecting and customizing different aspects of a character, including its element, metal, hilt, colour, and more.

 ## Features